swapnamanupati/S-expression-calculator/README.md

 Add
 The add function should:

-    accept exactly 2 sub-expressions
+   1. accept any number of sub-expressions
-    fully evaluate the 2 sub-expressions
+   2. fully evaluate the sub-expressions
-    return the result of adding the 2 sub-expressions together
+   3. return the result of adding the sub-expressions together

 (add 1 1)
 2